RenatoUtsch/clTracer/readme.txt

-Advanced Computer Graphics TP 1 Documentation Distributed Raytracer
-2015/02
+OpenCL Path Tracer
-Student: Renato Utsch Gonçalves
+Renato Utsch Gonçalves

 == Compiling
 =============
-To compile the RayTracer, CMake, OpenGL, OpenCL and a compliant C++11 compiler are needed.
+To compile clTracer, CMake, OpenCL and a compliant C++14 compiler are needed.
 If on Windows, Visual C++ 2015 is recommended.

 The compilation was tested on OS X (using OpenCL on the CPU) and on Windows (using OpenCL on a NVIDIA GPU).